LSU New Orleans: Hurricane Katrina

 On August 29, 2005, the university suffered damage due to Hurricane Katrina.
 The main campus is on relatively high ground, so the damage was caused mostly by winds, rain-driven-water, and human activity during the storm.
 The university was used as an evacuation point and staging area by the National Guard.
 A levee breach on the London Avenue Canal occurred just a few blocks south of the main campus and caused the flooding of the first floor of the Bienville Hall dormitories, the Lafitte Village couples apartments, and the Engineering Building.

 UNO was the first of the large, damaged universities in New Orleans to re-open, albeit virtually, by using web-based courses starting in October 2005.
 The university was able to offer classes in the fall semester immediately following Hurricane Katrina at satellite campuses; the main campus re-opened in December 2005.

 Hurricane Katrina reduced enrollments at all colleges in New Orleans, but the University of New Orleans was particularly hard hit.
 This echoed the damage to New Orleans as a whole, since UNO serves as a leader in educating students from New Orleans.
 Since the hurricane, the student enrollment is on a steady increase toward pre-Katrina numbers.

 Impacts from the COVID-19 pandemic

 While the COVID-19 pandemic caused a drop in enrollment at universities across the United States, the University of New Orleans was particularly hard hit for a variety of reasons.
 Partially due to a large portion of UNO's non-traditional student base seeking education at non-traditional online universities, a failure to truly have in-person classes for traditional students in the years following COVID, and subsequent hurricanes the years following, UNO's enrollment hit record lows, close to its post-Katrina numbers.
 Because of this, less than a year after her appointment to the position, President Kathy Johnson laid off numerous employees and shrunk budgets by over 15% during the summer of 2024.
 The following year, university administrators announced a $10 million budget deficit and began mandatory furloughs for university employees.

+Transition to LSU New Orleans

+Following a March 2025 recommendation by the Louisiana Board of Regents to address a growing $30 million budget deficit and declining enrollment, state leaders approved transferring the University of New Orleans back to the Louisiana State University System.
+On July 1, 2026, the institution officially returned to its founding parent system and was rebranded as LSU New Orleans.
+The transition aimed to resolve the university's fiscal crisis, leverage LSU's broader resources, and revitalize the Lakefront campus and surrounding areas.